alvosec/MetalX-Trading-Bot/README.md

 Setup Environment:

-Insert your private key and username into config.ini:
+Insert your private key and username into `config.ini`:

 ```
 [credentials]